bullhorn/invenias-api-docs/source/index.html.md

 Failure to add adequate mechanisms to your Application instructing it to wait after receiving a 429 error may result in the user account used to authenticate the requests being disabled by our BTO team.
 This would happen should it generate 9000 (or more) 429 errors within any given 5-minute period.
 The account will remain disabled until their satisfied that steps have been taken to prevent the problem from occurring again.
 </aside>

-# HTTP response status codes
+# HTTP Response Status Codes
 HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
 ## Successful Responses